scottrippey/next-router-mock/README.md

 import { render } from "@testing-library/react";
 import NextLink from "next/link";

-import mockRouter from "next-router-mock";
+import mockRouter from "@cubbk/next-router-mock";
-import { MemoryRouterProvider } from "next-router-mock/MemoryRouterProvider";
+import { MemoryRouterProvider } from "@cubbk/next-router-mock/MemoryRouterProvider";

 it("NextLink can be rendered", () => {
   render(<NextLink href="/example">Example Link</NextLink>, { wrapper: MemoryRouterProvider });